 OMERO allows you to create administrators with a subset of the full administrator privileges, see Administrators with restricted privileges.
-The OMERO.web user interface form for creation and editing of restricted administrators (see the Web Interface: Managing Users section) collates the server-side privileges into fewer options and gives the options user-friendly names.
+The OMERO.web user interface form for creation and editing of restricted administrators (see the creating Administrators with restricted privileges section) collates the server-side privileges into fewer options and gives the options user-friendly names.
 Here, the mapping of the OMERO.web options to the server-side privileges is given.
 The server-side privileges are more granular and direct work with them is possible on the CLI, as described in Adjusting administrator restrictions.